-In closing I’d like to explain how I chose the cover photo because I found it significant.
+In closing, I’d like to explain how I chose the cover photo because I found it significant.
 Blue is relaxed in the snow looking towards the mountains.
-Although they aren’t the mountain where he was found, had things turned out differently he wouldn’t have this wonderful life.
+Although they aren’t the mountains where he was found, had things turned out differently he wouldn’t have this wonderful life.

 “Saving one dog will not change the world, but surely for that one dog, the world will change forever.”